 The Municipality core service delivery functions are categorized into three: Electricity, Access roads and waste management.
 For the year under review 14.4km of roads were constructed.
-Municipality received an allocation of R54 561 018 of MIG grant for the year under review and the allocation was spent 100%.
-The following roads were constructed (Kgaphamadi, Tambo, Nyakuroane, Motetema, Mogaung and Laersdrift).
+Municipality received an allocation of R54 561 018 of MIG grant for the year under review.
 298 km gravelled and 674km bladed.
 Municipality is licensed to provide electricity in 2 wards, which are ward 13 and ward 30 (Groblersdal and Roossenekal areas), and the other 29 wards are Eskom licensed areas.
 Municipality has a backlog of 4% (3099) households without electricity.
 A total number of 55698 Households (96%) has access to Electricity (serviced both Eskom and EMLM).

-Municipality received an allocation of R 15 million for INEP in 2020/2021 financial year for electrification projects.
+The municipality received an allocation of R 15 million for INEP in 2020/2021 financial year for electrification projects.
 For the year under review, Municipality electrified the following villages: Mashemong, Zuma Park and Ntswelemotse using the allocated funds from INEP.
 The progress for electrification projects was at 100% at the end of the financial year.
 Municipality rely on Eskom to supply all other areas within EMLM whereby mostly the challenge is capacity on the network as certain areas could not be electrified until Eskom upgrade the networks.
 Municipality in collaboration with Department of Public Works created 71 work opportunities through EPWP and CWP 1064 programmes.
-Over and above the challenges faced during the year under review, Municipality managed to improve its audit opinion from Qualified to Unqualified audit opinion.
-As the EMLM team we really appreciate the improvement an looking forward to obtaining clean audit in the coming finanancial years.